Homepage Hero Optimization

 Problem

-The original homepage hero section utilized a carousel, which lacked accessibility and was very underutilized.
+The original homepage hero section utilized a carousel, which lacked accessibility and was very underutilized according to Google Analytics.

 We started with analyzing the websites of other state environmental agencies, finding that most states generally used one of three patterns: search bar, announcements, or tasks.